This topic describes the components of a NAM report and what you can do with them.

 - You may need to allow popups in your browser.

 - If your report has multiple tabs, you need to make a different PDF for each tab.

 Export report data

-Dumps the current report's data to a new browser window in comma-separated values (CSV) format.
-You can copy and paste the data from there into another application.
+Dumps the current report's data to a file in comma-separated values (CSV) format.

 Any filters you apply to the report are reflected in the exported data.
 (For example, if you filter a 100-row table down to 5 rows, only those 5 rows will be exported, not the entire unfiltered table.)